 She hears me when I say “I know that you are going to be so kind today and make someone’s day.
 You will be someone’s hero today.”

 Every day, we have the opportunity to teach our children to be their best selves.
 And to believe in themselves.
-We have this once-in-a-lifetime opportunity to teach them to be kind, caring and loving.
-We have this amazing opportunity to Live Mutual and to teach our daughters to do the same.
-Like MassMutual, we will lift each other up, not just during Women’s History Month, but all year long.
+We have this once-in-a-lifetime opportunity to teach them to be kind, caring, and loving.

 Go out there, Allie… be the superwoman that you were meant to be.
 Change the world & the generations after you will follow your example.